-Ok.
-Before we wrap up, I want to ask about StudioFeed's other endeavors.
-Your website says that you've done radio shows in the past.
-What;s the current status of that?
+Before we wrap up, I want to ask about StudioFeed’s other endeavors.
+Your website says that you’ve done radio shows in the past.
+What’s the current status of that?
 Also, are there any future plans for your Sound in Motion music festival?

-We've had to put the radio shows hold for a few months, just to get things rolling with the Subpac.
-We're music fans, and a lot of our friends are music promoters.
-So the radio show served as a platform for different crews to come in and perform primarily DJ sets and stream it out to the community.
+We’ve had to put the radio shows on hold for a few months, just to get things rolling with the Subpac.
+We’re music fans and a lot of our friends are music promoters, so the radio show served as a platform for different crews to come in and perform DJ sets and stream them to the community.

-We've done 2 Sound In Motion festivals already, but put it on hold this year.
-We've got plans for it in the future though.
+We’ve done two Sound In Motion festivals already, but put it on hold this year.
+We’ve got plans for it in the future though.

-StudioFeed's Facebook page says that you guys "support independent music".
-Is that an intentional choice on your part, or is it the result of being a new company that started from the bottom.
-Can you ever imagine partnering with major labels on your projects?
+StudioFeed’s Facebook page says that you guys “support independent music”.
+Is that an intentional choice on your part, or is it the result of being a new company?
+Would you ever partner with major labels on your projects?